AmosOB/rock_paper_scissors/README.md

-# Getting Started with Create React App
+# Creating a simple Rock Paper Scissors React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was used to demonstrate my sklls in react state management.

 ## Available Scripts